znuny/manual/source/admin/automation/ticket_notification/index.rst

 * Ticket pending reminder notification (locked) - A notification to the involved agents that the waiting time has expired.
 * Ticket pending reminder notification (unlocked) - A notification to all agents with permission that the waiting time has expired.
 * Ticket queue update notification - A notification to users that another team has passed them a ticket.
-* Ticket responsible update notification  - Notify an agent about their assignment to the ticket* Ticket service update notification - A notification to users that a ticket has been assigned to their subscribed service.
+* Ticket responsible update notification - Notify an agent about their assignment to the ticket.
+* Ticket service update notification - A notification to users that a ticket has been assigned to their subscribed service.

-Adding or Editiing notifications
+Adding or Editing Notifications
 ********************************

 The following settings are required when creating or modifying a notification.